pulp/pulp_container/docs/index.rst

 * :ref:`Build an OCI format image from a Containerfile <build-Containerfile-workflow>` and make it available from the Pulp Registry
 * Host content either `locally or on S3 <https://docs.pulpproject.org/installation/storage.html>`_
 * De-duplication of all saved content
-* Support disconnected and air-gapped environments with pulp import/export facility for synced container repositories
+* Support disconnected and air-gapped environments with the Pulp Import/Export facility for container repositories

 Tech Preview
 ------------

 Some additional features are being supplied as a tech preview.
 There is a possibility that backwards incompatible changes will be introduced for these particular features.
 For a list of features currently being supplied as tech previews only, see the :doc:`tech preview page
 <tech-preview>`.